-- 3.1 Children normally transfer from year 6 of primary education into year 7 of secondary education in the September following their eleventh birthday.
-This means children who have their 11th birthday on or between 1 September 2021 and 31 August 2022 will move to secondary school at the beginning of the Autumn term in September 2022. - 3.2 Parents/carers may wish to seek a place for their child outside of the normal age group if they believe it is appropriate.
-Parents/carers who wish to make such a request are asked to submit information/evidence to support their request which will then be considered by the Admission Authority.
-The views of the Headteacher of the school/s requested must be considered and will be a strong factor in determining whether or not admission outside of the normal year group is agreed.
-Requests for admission to year 7 of secondary education should be received by 31 October 2021 to allow adequate time for the request to be considered and responded to. - 3.3 If the request for admission outside of the normal age range is refused, a reason/s for the decision will be provided, but there is no right of appeal against this decision to an independent review panel.
-Where admission outside of the normal age range is agreed, the application is still subject to consideration under admission arrangements for the relevant year the process is a right to request and does not guarantee a place in the school of preference or give any additional priority for a place.
-If a place is not subsequently allocated at the preferred school following the application of the oversubscription policy, the parent/carer retains a right of appeal to an independent panel.
+- 2.6 If deferment is refused, a reason/s for the decision will be provided.
+There is no statutory right of appeal against the decision to refuse a request for full year deferment, but applicants can follow a complaints procedure if they feel necessary. - 2.7 Where full year deferment is agreed by one or more schools of parental preference, the application is still subject to consideration under admission arrangements for the relevant year the process is a right to defer and does not guarantee a place in the school of preference or give any additional priority for a place.
+If a place is not subsequently allocated at a school of preference following the application of the oversubscription policy, the parent/carer retains a right of appeal against non-admission to an independent panel.
+Parents/carers may subsequently seek a deferred place at another school but will need to seek agreement from the admission authority of that school to the deferred entry request. - 2.8 Children who attend the nursery class of a community primary school or primary academy adopting these arrangements do not have any additional priority for a place in the reception class of the school/academy.
+Applications must be made in the normal way and the admission arrangements will be applied as stated. - Admission to year 7 of secondary school 2024/25 - 3.1 Children normally transfer from year 6 of primary education into year 7 of secondary education in the September following their eleventh birthday.
+This means children who have their eleventh birthday on or between 1 September 2023 and 31 August 2024 will move to secondary school at the beginning of the Autumn term in September 2024. - 3.2 Parents/carers may wish to seek a place for their child outside of the normal age group if they believe it is appropriate.
+Parents/carers who wish to make such a request are asked to submit information/evidence to support their request which will be considered by the relevant admission authority of the academy on an individual basis.
+The views of the Headteacher must be considered and will be a strong factor in determining whether admission outside of the normal year group is agreed.
+Requests for admission to year 7 of secondary education outside of the typical age range should be received by 31 October 2023 to allow adequate time for the request to be considered and responded to. - 3.3 If the request for admission outside of the normal age range is refused, a reason/s for the decision will be provided.
+There is no statutory right of appeal against the decision to refuse a request for admission outside the normal age range, but applicants can follow a complaints procedure if they feel necessary.